piotrmurach/finite_machine/README.md

 fm.current       # => :green
 ```

 By default **FiniteMachine** will swallow all exceptions when and return `false` on failure.
-If you prefer to be notified when illegal transition occurs see[Dangerous transactions](#22-dangerous-transactions).
+If you prefer to be notified when illegal transition occurs see [Dangerous transitions](#22-dangerous-transitions).

 ### 2.2 Dangerous transitions